-Found 0 - 10 results of 16 programs matching keyword " live show"
+Found 0 - 10 results of 18 programs matching keyword " live show"

+At the time, Webcasting technology was in its infancy, and this first live Webcast ever of a solar eclipse broke existing records for the number of viewers.
+Watch the archived Webcast here, or just click on the images below for still photos of eclipse highlights.
 The legendary Joshua Light Show returns to the Exploratorium’s Kanbar Forum to improvise an immersive, otherworldly environment of light in collaboration with acclaimed musicians Julia Holter and Linda Perhacs.
 Two different views–one for each eye–create a 3-D image.

 Like your own two eyes, the two video cameras atop the screen are separated by a short distance.
 Both views are projected simultaneously onto the screen.

 Come play at the Exploratorium!
 Now open at Pier 15 in San Francisco.
 Cheer on the competitors in this zany science cook-off, where teachers compete before a live webcast audience for the sought-after title, "Iron Science Teacher."
 In 1997, the Exploratorium opened the Phyllis C. Wattis Webcast Studio on the museum floor, linking Internet users to live museum events and to live events at remote locations.
 In this video you can explore the early days of webcasting at the Exploratorium.
 Exploratorium composer Wayne Grim used the video of the transit to create a sound composition in real time.
 As the video signal was received by Wayne's computer, a program he wrote converted the signal into a unique aural experience. http://www.waynegrim.com Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
 Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
 What is anime?
 Anime is Japanese for animation.
 You've probably seen anime before, but didn't realize it.
 Cartoons from the '80s such as Thundercats, Voltron, and even Starblazers were all anime.
 On Saturday, August 18th, 2001 the Exploratorium hosted its first anime Webcast.
 We featured an Anime Trivia Show that tested the skills of three brave souls.
 Got anime?
-What does it mean to find the Higgs Boson at CERN?
-Hear how this elusive particle could change our understanding of physics.
-Follow CERN's Mission Impossible team as they race against the clock to collect all they need to bring antihydrogen back to CERN's webcast headquarters.